 – For fractional owners who find they no longer need 50 hours, it enables them to stay with NetJets when their share ends.

 The Jet Cards

 Another innovative card is the X-Country Card.
 For flights over 3.5 hours, you get an 8-seat SuperMid while for shorter flights you are on a 7-seat Citation Excel/XLS.
-The latest product is the NetJets Elite Card, which is on the Citation Excel/XLS, however, unlike other cards, its lead time for booking flights is 24 hours instead of 10 hours.
+The latest product is the NetJets Elite Card, which is on the Citation Excel/XLS (and new in 2019 Citation Sovereign and Phenom 300), however, unlike other cards, its lead time for booking flights is 24 hours instead of 10 hours.
 The quoted price includes the 7.5% Federal Excise Tax (FET) and there are no fuel surcharges.